RishiGupta12/SerialPundit/drivers/ttyNullComKM/README.md

 ##Use cases
-- Serial port application's performance testing
+- Serial port based application's performance testing
-- Custom protocols debugging
+- Custom protocols development and debugging
-- Medium for interprocess communication
+- Can be used as a medium for interprocess communication
 - Serial port communication sniffer
+- GPS coordinates emulator/simulator